-In my last post, I shared what we did during our day in New Orleans, and since then I’ve received lots of questions about what it’s like to fly somewhere and back in one day.
-Even though Summer and its opportunities for extended vacations are approaching, so are the peak rates that many hotels and tours charge during the warmer months – which means now seems like a great opportunity to consider short jaunts to save on lodging costs.
-And what better way to save on lodging than by not sleeping away from home?
+Even though summer and its opportunities for extended vacations are approaching, so are the peak rates that many hotels and tours charge during the warmer months – which means now seems like a great opportunity to consider short jaunts to save on lodging costs.
+And what better way to save on lodging than by not needing it in the first place?

 In today’s post, I’m sharing what it’s really like to fly to a destination and back in one day and what I packed and wore for our day trip (spoiler alert: it’s not much more than I carry with me on a normal day!).
 Grab a cup of coffee or tea, a notepad, and your calendar – let’s get you ready for a day away!